-- OpenFlow switch components and basic functions (cont'd) - A flow table consists of flow entries. - Each flow table entry contains: - match fields: to match against packets.
-These consist of the ingress port and packet headers, and optionally metadata specfied by a previous table. - priority: matching precedence of the flow entry. - counters: updated when packets are matched. - Examples include the number of received bytes and packets per port, per flow table, and per flow-table entry; number of dropped packets; and duration of a flow. - instructions: to modify the action set or pipeline processing. - timeouts: maximum amount of time or idle time before ow is expired by the switch. - cookie: opaque data value chosen by the controller. - May be used by the controller to filter flow statistics, flow modication and flow deletion.
-Not used when processing packets. - A flow table may include a table-miss flow entry, which renders all Match Fields wildcards (every field is a match regardless of value) and has the lowest priority (priority 0).
+OpenFlow switch components and basic functions (cont'd)

+- A flow table consists of flow entries. - Each flow table entry contains: - match fields: to match against packets.
+These consist of the ingress port and packet headers and optionally metadata specfied by a previous table. - priority: matching precedence of the flow entry. - counters: updated when packets are matched. - Examples include the number of received bytes and packets per port, per flow table, and per flow-table entry; number of dropped packets; and duration of a flow. - instructions: to modify the action set or pipeline processing. - timeouts: maximum amount of time or idle time before flow is expired by the switch.

-Main components of a flow entry in a flow table.
+- OpenFlow switch components and basic functions (cont'd) - Each flow table entry contains: - cookie: opaque data value chosen by the controller. - May be used by the controller to filter flow statistics, flow modification and flow deletion.
+Not used when processing packets. - A flow table may include a table-miss flow entry, which renders all Match Fields wildcards (every field is a match regardless of value) and has the lowest priority (priority 0). - Example: Main components of a flow entry in a flow table.